GamesHub23/YouTubeMobile/README.md

 # YouTubeMobile
-An youtube client for tablets
+An youtube client for tablets and phones